 A hot topic in the industry right now is in-situ calibration and the benefit of onsite calibration for thermal mass flow meters.
-While thermal flow meters have been touted as accurate instruments to measure gas flow, the instrument’s need for annual calibration is a significant inconvenience and expense and often dissuades companies from choosing this gas measurement instrument.
+While thermal flow meters have been touted as accurate instruments to measure gas flow, the instrument’s need for annual calibration is a significant inconvenience and expense.
+It often dissuades companies from choosing this gas measurement instrument.

 What is calibration?

 From a simplistic perspective, calibration is the process where a meter is checked for correctness.
-For a thermal mass flowmeter, the unit is reviewed or compared to a measurement taken at a specific rate or data point; then it is compared to a known standard.
+For a thermal mass flowmeter, the unit is reviewed or compared to a measurement taken at a specific rate or data point; then, compared to a known standard.

-Like any measurement device, the gas mass flow meter needs to be calibrated from time to time to assure the meter is accurate.
-Without using a calibrated instrument, there’s no confidence in the data being collected.
+Like any measurement device, the gas mass flow meter needs to be calibrated from time to time to ensure the meter is accurate.
+Without using a calibrated instrument, there’s no confidence in the collected data.
 Why spend your company’s funds on a meter to measure gas flow if you’re not willing to assure the information is right?
 While this is a rhetorical question, I assure you that I have heard many people claim to waive a calibration because of the expense and inconvenience associated with it.

 Why is calibration such a problem for thermal mass flow measurement?
 Imagine buying a meter to measure gas at a remote location.
-There’s the expense of hiring the contractor or employee to mobile to the worksite where the inline unit is installed.
-Then a year later, hiring another employee or contractor to return to the location, remove the meter and ship it back to the manufacturer (or some third party lab).
+There’s the expense of hiring the contractor or employee to mobile to the inline unit.
+A year later, hiring another employee or contractor to return to the location, remove the meter and ship it back to the manufacturer (or some third-party lab).
 Then, of course, the expense of hiring someone a couple of months later to reinstall the now calibrated unit.
-Calibration in this manner is a labor intensive and costly.
+Calibration, in this manner, is labor-intensive and costly.

 What does in-situ calibration mean?

-The Latin term, in-situ which is used in many contexts can be translated to mean “in position.”
-In-situ calibration implies that a unit can be calibrated in position or on site which would remove the hassle and expense of returning the meter to the factory or lab for annual calibration.
+The Latin term in-situ means “in position.”
+In-situ calibration implies that a unit can be calibrated in position or on-site, removing the hassle and expense of returning the meter to the factory or lab for annual calibration.

 Sage Metering has led the way for on-site calibration of flow meters and offers a real solution to the problem.
-With Sage’s new technology and In-Situ Calibration Check, it is possible to verify onsite that the instrument is calibrated and therefore accurate.
+With Sage’s new technology and In-Situ Calibration Check, it is possible to verify onsite that the instrument is calibrated and, therefore, accurate.
 Among the benefits of the In-Situ Calibration Check are saving time and money.
-Additionally, by being able to perform frequent calibration checks, your company complies with the EPA GHG Reporting Rule and calibration requirements.
+Additionally, by performing frequent calibration checks, your company complies with the EPA GHG Reporting Rule and calibration requirements.

 While Sage has pioneered this movement, there are a few thermal flow meter manufacturers now offering an in-situ calibration meter also.
-In the next couple of articles, I will discuss Sage Metering’s approach along with other companies’ in-situ calibration efforts.
+In the next couple of articles, I will discuss Sage Metering’s approach, along with other companies’ in-situ calibration efforts.
+Read the next article.